-Building access is currently restricted on campus.
-Please review the map provided to confirm access restrictions and travel navigation routes.
+- Building access is permitted to staff and faculty.
 Face masks are required in enclosed spaces, as per Region of Waterloo Face Mask By-law 20-035.

 - Increased facility sanitation measures are in place, including cleaning/disinfecting shared spaces daily to the Atmospheric Pollution Prevent Act (APPA) 2 standards.

 - Hand sanitizer stations are placed at all entry points into buildings and shared spaces.